Robert Lowry, Baron Lowry

 Robert Lynd Erskine Lowry, Baron Lowry, PC, PC (NI) (30 January 1919 – 15 January 1999), was a Lord Chief Justice of Northern Ireland and a Lord of Appeal in Ordinary.
-Knighted in 1971, he was created a life peer as Baron Lowry, of Crossgar in the County of Down, on 18 July 1979, in the early months of the Thatcher government.
+He was knighted in 1971 and created a life peer in 1979.

+The son of a former Attorney-General for Northern Ireland, Lowry was educated in Belfast and at Cambridge.
+After serving in the British Army during the Second World War, he was called to the Bar of Northern Ireland in 1947 and appointed to the High Court of Northern Ireland in 1964.

 Early life

-His father was former Ulster Unionist Member of Parliament and Attorney General for Northern Ireland William Lowry.
+His father was former Ulster Unionist member of parliament and Attorney-General for Northern Ireland William Lowry.
 His mother was a niece of Sinn Féin activist, Robert Wilson Lynd.
-He attended the Royal Belfast Academical Institution and Jesus College, Cambridge, where he read Classics, achieving a double first.
+He attended the Royal Belfast Academical Institution and Jesus College, Cambridge, where he read Classics.

 Military

 During the Second World War, he fought with the Royal Inniskilling Fusiliers in Tunisia, followed by the Royal Irish Fusiliers before becoming a Major in 1945.